 In a separate bowl, whisk together flour, baking soda and baking powder.
 Pour the dry ingredients into the wet and stir.

-Fold in 2/3 c white chocolate chips and 1/4 c almonds.
+Fold in 2/3 c chocolate chips and 1 c coconut.

-Pour batter into a well greased bread pan and top with remaining almonds and white chocolate chips.
+Pour batter into a well greased bread pan and top with remaining chocolate chips.

 Bake for 40-50 minutes or until a toothpick comes out clean.
+In the last 5-7 minutes, sprinkle the last 1/3 cup coconut on top of the loaf.
 Allow to cool before serving.